 1979 – The Quadrophenia Soundtrack is released.
 It features 2 sides of Quadrophenia tracks remixed by John, a third side of additional songs recorded by The Who for the movie along with the first official LP release of “Zoot Suit”, and a fourth side of favorite Mod records.
 Richard Williams pans the record in Melody Maker, but John Swenson in Rolling Stone says he prefers the new mixes.
 His opinion is shared by many Who fans.
 The LP reaches #23 in Britain, and #46 in the U.S.

-1982 – The Who play the Rosemont Horizon in Rosemont, Illinois
+1982 – The Who play the first of two nights at the Rosemont Horizon in Rosemont, Illinois

 1985 – Roger’s solo single, the Pete-penned “After the Fire” backed with “It Don’t Satisfy Me” hits the U.K. charts.
 It will peak at #50.

-2005 – e appears on the 3rd episode of Rachel Fuller’s “In The Attic” webcast
+2005 – Pete appears on the 3rd episode of Rachel Fuller’s “In The Attic” webcast

 2006 – The Who play the Pengrowth Saddledome in Calgary, Alberta, Canada